It was the bad hair day I didn’t see coming.

 Even before the blood tests came back, the subject of hormone replacement therapy came up.
 Until now, I’d resisted hormone replacement.

-It’s weird, and I’m sure I’m not alone, but on a subconscious level looking for pharmaceutical assistance in what is, after all, a natural occurrence seemed weak.
-My mother managed without any medical intervention, why couldn’t I?
-Or maybe, she just suffered in silence as was the case with so many women’s issues for her generation.
-Things are getting better but at a glacial pace.
+It’s weird, and I’m sure I’m not alone, but on a subconscious level, seeking pharmaceutical assistance for what is, after all, a natural occurrence seemed shameful and weak.
+I have rationalised that if my mother managed without any medical intervention, then why couldn’t I?
+Or maybe she just suffered in silence, as was the case with so many women’s issues for her generation.

 But my hair?
 C’mon, this was different.
 I was not going to lose my hair, and I would do whatever it took to stop it.